SumiSastri/typescript-with-react/react-redux-ts/readme.md

 - We are now ready to import the libraries and plugins required for the react-app

-* to uninstall documentation - [https://docs.npmjs.com/cli/uninstall]in case you need to update Babel@6 to @7 or install the files in the wrong directory.
+- to uninstall documentation - [https://docs.npmjs.com/cli/uninstall]in case you need to update Babel@6 to @7 or install the files in the wrong directory.

-* webpack - `npm i webpack webpack-dev-server webpack-cli html-webpack-plugin`
+- webpack - `npm i webpack webpack-dev-server webpack-cli html-webpack-plugin`
-* babel - `npm i @babel/core @babel/preset-env @babel/preset-react @babel/preset-typescript babel-loader`
+- babel - `npm i @babel/core @babel/preset-env @babel/preset-react @babel/preset-typescript babel-loader`
-* react - `npm i react react-dom @types/react @types/react-dom`
+- react - `npm i react react-dom @types/react @types/react-dom`
-* to use async-await `npm install @babel/plugin-transform-runtime @babel/runtime`
+- to use async-await `npm install @babel/plugin-transform-runtime @babel/runtime`
-* adding css - `npm install css-loader style-loader --save-dev`
+- adding css - `npm install css-loader style-loader --save-dev`
-* adding routing - `npm install @reach/router @types/reach__router`
+- adding routing - `npm install @reach/router @types/reach__router`

+**Note**
+Challenges - I was unable to configure CSS with webpack and babel so used in-line CSS and followed Richard Oliver Bray's tutorial to embedd the knowledge from TypeScript documentation.

+While I followed the tutorial to some extent, I found the folder structure and some of the code could be refactored so I have changed some of the code and the file structure.
+The tutorial also uses an older version of Babel (updated project from Babel@6 to @7 ), so I had to update packages and modify some of the code as it was not backwards compatible.

+I have mainly outlined how to add TypeScript to code rather than how React-Redux works, there is a brief overview to put the project into context at the end of the project refactoring section.

 I found Andrew Flowers' solution the simplest for how to use async-await [https://andrew-flower.com/blog/Async-Await-with-React]